Walking Tour 3: The Jordaan

 Take the first street on the left, Tweede Lindendwarsstraat, to:

 Nothing's left of the Carthusian monastery built in 1394.
 It stretched from here to Lijnbaansgracht before being demolished in the 1570s during Amsterdam's transition from Catholicism to Protestantism.
 A children's playground is now where the monastery's cemetery once was.
 There are still sights to see here, however: At Karthuizersstraat 11-19 is a row of neck-gabled houses from 1737, named after the four seasons (Lente, Zomer, Herfst, and Winter).
 Next-door (forgive the illogical numbering) at nos.
-69-191, is the 1650 Huyszitten-Weduwenhof, a large interior courtyard surrounded by houses that were once poor widows' homes -- they now board students.
+69-191, is the 1650 Huyszitten-Weduwenhof, a large interior courtyard surrounded by houses that were once poor widows' homes.

 Go left on Tichelstraat, cross Westerstraat, once a broad canal, and continue along a string of dwarsstraten (side streets) -- Tweede Anjeliersdwarsstraat, Tweede Tuindwarsstraat, and Tweede Egelantiersdwarsstraat -- it may take you longer to pronounce the names of these lively little cafe-lined streets than to walk through them -- to: